Ohpeii/nitro-sniper/README.md

 - Notifications from the mobile discord app work if you don't use your main account for sniping too.
 - Removes non-alphanumeric chars automatically from codes and tries to redeem.
 - Auto-detects obvious fake codes.
-- It remembers all codes it tries and won't check them again. (clears on restart)
+- It remembers all codes it tries and won't check them again. (clears on restart).
+- Optional webhook support.
+# Disclaimer
+The use of selfbots is against the discord TOS and guidelines.
+Before proceeding, make sure you understand the implications and can accept the consequences.

 # Installation methods
 #### Heroku (recommended)
 Click on the image below and login to continue the setup.<br>